Montréal-Nord: Borough council

 According to the 2016 Census, visible minorities made up 48.7% of the population.

 Education

 Elementary schools and High schools

 The Commission scolaire de la Pointe-de-l'Île (CSPÎ) operates French language public schools.
-Public high schools that are part of this school board in this borough are Calixa-Lavallée High School and Henri Bourassa High School.
+Public high schools that are part of this school board in this borough are École secondaire Calixa-Lavallée and École Secondaire Henri-Bourassa.
 There is also the Le Prélude program.
-There are 14 French language elementary schools in Montreal North.
+There are 14 French language elementary schools in Montréal-Nord.

-The English Montreal School Board operates the following English language public schools within Montreal North:
+The English Montreal School Board operates the following English language public schools within Montréal-Nord: